 Before CAQC considers a collaborative arrangement that was NOT assessed in Council's review of the original program proposal, the credentialing institution must submit a notification of proposed change to CAQC.
-The credentialing institution should initiate communication with CAQC when a satisfactory agreement between the credentialing and host institution is reached.
-While Council is certainly hospitable to innovative approaches to collaboration, the onus is on the credentialing institution to satisfy Council that its quality standards will be maintained in the collaborative version of the program.
+The credentialing institution should initiate communication with CAQC when a satisfactory draft agreement between the credentialing and host institution is reached.
+While Council is certainly hospitable to innovative approaches to collaboration, the onus is on the credentialing institution to satisfy Council that its quality standards will be maintained in the collaborative delivery version of the program.
+Institutions considering entering into a collaborative degree arrangement should refer to the ministry's Collaborative Programs guideline (January 2019), and consult with the Post-secondary Programs branch.